 The children of today are living in a brave new digital world.
-We had 4 channels on a boxy television, and read the TV listings.
-The children of today have every episode of every show, on demand, on any screen.
-We had libraries and the Yellow Pages.
+They have every episode of every show, on demand, on any screen.
 They have Wikipedia and Google.
 Many homes also now feature an artificial intelligence presence, otherwise known as Alexa, who can help with homework, play songs, give weather and traffic reports, order shopping, and will never, ever loose patience, no matter how many questions your child asks her!
 Just as Sarah Connor realised in Terminator 2: Judgement Day, a machine can now often be the sanest choice when it comes to keeping your child safe and entertained.
 But does that make it a good thing?

 I think that perhaps one of the biggest causes of anxiety when we think about screen time is fear of the unknown - things have changed so rapidly since our own childhoods, we are dealing with a completely new way of life.
 Society has always feared sudden jumps forward in technology, usually because the long-term consequences are largely unknown.
 We do not yet know the full story on the long term effects of screen time on children (or adults!).
 Just like with e-cigarettes, it is too soon to tell.

 Headlines often warn us of too much screen-time and the damaging effects it has on children.
 They reference dramatic new studies and statistics.
 As a student I learned very early on that statistics should always be questioned, and this has always stuck with me.
 Why has the study been done?
 Who has done it?
 What group of individuals were tested and how were they selected?
 Who paid for the trials?
 What does the media gain for reporting it?
 What do the statistics actually say (and don't say?).
 Who wins?
 Who makes the money from this information being publicised?